British Olympic Association: Role

 The BOA is one of 206 National Committees (NOCs) currently recognised by the International Olympic Committee (IOC).
 The IOC leads the promotion of Olympism in accordance with the Olympic Charter.

 Working with the national governing bodies of each sport, the BOA selects Team GB's members to compete in all sports at the summer and winter Olympics.

 The BOA is independent and receives no funding from the government.
-Its income comes from fundraising and events.
+Its income comes from sponsorship, fundraising and events.

-The Great Britain is one of only five National Olympic Committees (the others being Australia, France, Greece and Switzerland) which have never failed to be represented at the Summer Olympic Games since 1896.
-Of these countries Great Britain, France and Switzerland are the only countries to have been present at all Olympic Winter Games; thus Great Britain is one of three countries that have competed at all Olympic Games.
-Great Britain is also the only nation in the Olympic Games to have won a Gold in every Summer games.
-Great Britain has hosted three Olympic Games, all of them in London: in 1908, 1948 and 2012.
+Great Britain & Northern Ireland is one of only five National Olympic Committees (the others being Australia, France, Greece and Switzerland) which have never failed to be represented at the Summer Olympic Games since 1896.
+Of these countries Great Britain & Northern Ireland, France and Switzerland are the only countries to have been present at all Olympic Winter Games; thus Great Britain & Northern Ireland is one of three countries that have competed at all Olympic Games.
+Great Britain is also the only team in the Olympic Games to have won a gold in every Summer games.
+The United Kingdom has hosted three Olympic Games, all of them in London: in 1908, 1948 and 2012.

 Structure

 At its formation in 1905 the association consisted of seven national governing body members from the following sports: fencing, life-saving, cycling, skating, rowing, athletics, rugby football, association football, and archery.
 It now includes as its members the thirty-three national governing bodies of each Olympic sport, both summer and winter.

 A representative of each of the Olympic sports makes up the NOC, the BOA's decision and policy-making body.
-The NOC elects three officers: a President, a Chairman, and a Vice-Chairman, each for a four-year term.
+The NOC elects three officers: a President, a Chair, and a Vice-Chair, each for a four-year term.
 Six members of the NOC are elected to the Board, which oversees the work of the BOA and puts forward proposals for decision by the NOC.
-The present (2022) chief office holders are:
+The chief office holders as of 2025 are: